Knowledge Transfer Partnerships

 To find out more about the programme: ktp.innovateuk.org/

 If you would like to discuss a potential project or talk to a member of the Kent KTP Team, please get in touch.

 These are some of the Universitys recent KTP projects:

 |Company||Academic School(s)||Project Aim||Funding secured||Length|

-|KROHNE Ltd||Maths, Statistics and Actuarial Science||Developing model-based regression methods for calibrating and verifying vibratory measuring devices in order to improve their measurement performance and reduce manufacturing and maintenance costs.||62,388||24 months|
+|KROHNE Ltd||School of Mathematics, Statistics and Actuarial Science||To develop model-based regression methods for calibrating and verifying vibratory measuring devices in order to improve their measurement performance and reduce manufacturing and maintenance costs.||£62,388||24 months|

-|Erlang Solutions Ltd||Computing / Engineering & Digital Arts||Designing, validating and taking to market a software package with supporting services to accelerate the adoption of Erlang as a technology used in embedded systems.||91,325||24 months|
+|Erlang Solutions Ltd||School of Computing / School of Engineering & Digital Arts||To design, validate and take to market a software package with supporting services to accelerate the adoption of Erlang as a technology used in embedded systems.||£91,325||24 months|

 |Cytocell Ltd||School of Biosciences||To develop a new product line of non-human fluorescence in-situ (FISH) probes to enable Cytocell to become a market leader in the field.||£129,954||30 months|